Ah, the Americano and long black – two classic espresso-based drinks that may appear identical to the untrained eye.

 Brewing tip: If you want to learn how to make an Americano at home, you can check out this easy recipe.

-Because of the way it’s poured, the espresso lays on top of the hot water, and the espresso’s crema is kept intact.
+Because of how it’s poured, the espresso lays on top of the hot water, and its crema is kept intact.

 It creates a stronger coffee because you’ll first drink the espresso, and when drinking further, you’ll get to the more diluted part of the drink.

-A Long Black uses the same 1:2 ratio of espresso to hot water as an Americano.
+A long black coffee uses the same 1:2 ratio of espresso to hot water as an Americano, or you could use equal parts.

 How much caffeine is in these coffees?